Keksuccino/docs_fancymenu/conditions.md

 Always check the requirement's description if you're not sure what to set as value.
 Some value inputs even support **TAB auto completion**.

-# Available Requirements
+# Requirements in Detail
-The following list contains many of the available requirements, but it's possible that some are missing, so always check FancyMenu's requirement UI for a full list of all available requirements.
+The following list contains most, if not all, requirements available in FancyMenu.
+It is possible that the list is sometimes a bit outdated due to updates for the mod.

 ## Is Element Hovered
 Checks if a specific element is hovered by the mouse cursor.